neo4j/neo4j-java-driver/README.md

     <version>x.y.z</version>
 </dependency>
 ```
-The version `x.y.x` need to be replaced with a released driver version.
+Here, `x.y.z` will need to be replaced with the appropriate driver version.
+It is generally recommended to use the latest driver version wherever possible.
-The latest driver version is always recommended for accessing newest features and recent bug fixes.
+This ensures access to new features and recent bug fixes.
-The latest and all available versions of this driver could be found at
+All available versions of this driver can be found at
 [Maven Central](https://mvnrepository.com/artifact/org.neo4j.driver/neo4j-java-driver) or
 [Releases](https://github.com/neo4j/neo4j-java-driver/releases).

-To connect to a Neo4j 3.0.0+ database:
+### Example

+To run a simple query, the following can be used:
 ```java
 Driver driver = GraphDatabase.driver( "bolt://localhost:7687", AuthTokens.basic( "neo4j", "PasSW0rd" ) );
 try ( Session session = driver.session() )